tanzquotient/website/README.md

 ## Local Setup

+⚠️ Windows (including WSL) is no supported.
+Please use Linux or MacOS. ⚠️

 1. Make sure [Docker][docker] is installed.
 2. Clone this repo: `git clone <repo-url>`
 3. Create a python environment using python `>= 3.9`.